 Receive selected content straight into your inbox.

 Pour 6 lightly beaten eggs, 1 tablespoon soy sauce, ½ teaspoon caster sugar, and a few drops of sesame oil into the mix.
-Keep chopping the egg and stirring the mixture over two to three minutes.
-When the egg has become dry and shows a caramelized or dark brown color, it is time to stop.
+Keep chopping the eggs and stirring the mixture over two to three minutes.
+When it has become dry and shows a caramelized or dark brown color, it is time to stop.
 This dish is ideally served alongside steamed rice.

 2. Egg salad

 Take eight eggs and place them in a large pan.
 Cover them with water, place a lid over the pan, and bring the water to a boil.
-Keep the heat on medium for about six to seven minutes and you should end up with perfect hard-boiled eggs.
+Keep the heat on medium for about six to seven minutes and they should end up perfectly hard-boiled.

 Chop the eggs into bite-sized pieces and put them in a bowl.
 Add in ¼ cup of mayonnaise and minced dill, two tablespoons of minced chives and Dijon mustard, 1¼ teaspoon of pepper, and ½ teaspoon of salt.
 Mix very well and your salad will be ready.
 As a substitute for mayonnaise, you can use pesto, nut butter, Greek yogurt, or hummus.
 You can also add in some olives, bacon, diced shrimp, etc. to increase the flavor of the salad.